cloud-coder/docker-lab-2016/part-1/lab-instructions.md

     ![alt](../images/picture7.png 'docker images listing')

-2. Find the image you want to delete, make note of the IMAGE ID, and run the docker command to delete images:
+2. Find the image you want to delete (i.e. mynginx), make note of the IMAGE ID, and run the docker command to delete images:

     ```bash
     docker rmi <IMAGE ID>
+    docker images
     ```
     > NOTE: You may get an error deleting the image if there are any containers remaining that reference the image.
 You will see
     > an error similar to the one below.
 If you encounter that error you will need to go back an delete any containers that reference